operations-project/operations/modules/site/README.md

 The *Site Entity* has a "Site State" property indicating the overall health of your site using the core "Status report", [Site Audit module](https://www.drupal.org/project/site_audit) reports, or write your own SiteState plugin.
 The "Reason" property stores text describing why the site is in a certain state.

-The *Site Entity* is revisionable, Addproviding a detailed history of the state of your site, including changes to configuration with a log of who changed what, where.
+The *Site Entity* is revisionable, providing a detailed history of the state of your site, including changes to configuration with a log of who changed what, where.

-The *Site Entity* is fieldable, allowing you to add fields *to your website*.
+The *Site Entity* is fieldable, allowing you to add fields to your website.

 The *Site Entity* has a REST API, allowing you to POST or GET site entities from one site to another or to third-party systems, such as the [Site Manager module](https://www.drupal.org/project/site_audit).

+## How to use

+Install site.module with composer & drush:

+        composer require drupal/site
+        drush en site

+### Site Status Widget

+When enabled, you will see an indicator at the top right of the Admin Toolbar showing "OK", "Warning", or "Error".
+Click that indicator to view the "Site Status" page.

+### Site Status Page

+On the far upper left corner of the Admin Toolbar, Click "Manage", then hover over the "Drupal Logo" menu to see "Site Status" and sub pages:

+- **Status:** View current Site State, reasons, & properties.
+Click the "+Save Report" button to save a snapshot of this data.
+- **History:** View Site Status snapshots.
+  - This is the Site Entity Revisions page.
+New snapshots are made when config changes or on cron.
+  - Click the site title links to view the data from that snapshot.
+- **Settings:** Configure how Site.Module behaves.
+  - *State:* Allows you to control what factors affect Site State.
+Built in state handlers include Drupal core "Status report" and Site Audit reports.
+  - *Site Reporting:* Control when snapshots are saved or sent.
+Set a "Site Data Destination" to post updates to another site via REST.
+  - *Site Config:* Configure what Drupal Configuration items and Drupal State values are stored in the Site Entity.
+  - *Site Overrides:* Allow a remote site data receiver to override configuration or fields.
+Choose what fields, configurations, or states will be set from the remote site entity.
+- **Edit Info:** The Site Entity Edit page, with fields, revision log, and standard entity form features.
+- **Fields:** Manage fields, form, and display of the Site Entity.

 ## Side Definition Entity